March 24, 2020

 Think of the story you will tell in the days and years ahead.
 To your grandchildren and great-grandchildren.
 Back in 2020, you will say with your perfect 2020 hindsight, we made history.

 Roy Peter Clark ’70 & ’17Hon. is the retired senior scholar at The Poynter Institute, a journalism school in St. Petersburg, Fla.
 He graduated as his class salutatorian and earned a Ph.D. in English from Stony Brook University in 1974.
-He did NOT attend that graduation ceremony.
+He did not attend the Stony Brook graduation ceremony.
 “It was too hot,” he said.Providence College COVID-19 updates

 To address the critical needs of students who have been impacted by the ongoing coronavirus public health crisis, PC has started to raise funds for Emergency Student Support through The Fund for Providence College.support emergency student need